Mapping molecular polariton transport via pump-probe microscopy

 where

 with \(\chi(\omega)\) denoting the linear molecular susceptibility.

 We note \(\lambda^2\) is proportional to the inverse retarded photon Green’s function \(D^R(\omega)\) \cite{zeb2018}.
-Hence, \(D^R(\omega)\) serves an important figure of merit for lateral transport within a cavity, providing a characteristic length scale over which excitations can propagate. \cref{eq:decay_ratio} can be regarded as a version of the famous Beer-Lambert law for lateral polariton transport \cite{mukamel1995principles}.
+Hence, \(D^R(\omega)\) serves an important figure of merit for lateral transport within a cavity, providing a characteristic length scale over which excitations can propagate. \cref{eq:decay_ratio} can be regarded as a version of the famous Beer-Lambert law for lateral polariton transport \cite{mukamel1995principles}.\\

-\textit{Bright \& dark state dynamics.}\textemdash The role of molecular dephasing in transfer to the dark manifold becomes evident from the rate equations for the bright (\(p^B\)) and dark (\(p^D\)) populations, which follow from \cref{eq:mfb,eq:mfc} (see End Matter):
+The role of molecular dephasing in transfer to the dark manifold becomes evident from the rate equations for the bright (\(p^B\)) and dark (\(p^D\)) populations, which follow from \cref{eq:mfb,eq:mfc} (see SI for derivation):

 Here, \(p^{\text{m}}_n(t)=n^{\text{m}}_n/N_E = (1+\langle \sigma^z_n\rangle)/2\) is the molecular population per molecule at site \(n\), i.e., the excitation probability, and \(\Im\Pi_n(t) = \Im(\langle a^{\vphantom{\dagger}}_{n} \rangle \langle \sigma^+_{n}\rangle)\) represents light-matter correlations.
 These correlations act as a source in both equations, though for \(p^D\), the contribution is suppressed at typical excitation densities \(p^{\text{m}}\ll 1\).